 In an adult, “anybody who’s had a reaction to a sting that’s remote from the area of the sting is potentially at risk of having a life-threatening reaction,” says Vadas.
 Hives, breathing difficulties, swelling of lips or tongue, dizziness or fainting are all remote reactions that increase the risk.

-Once an allergist has said you are at risk of a life-threatening reaction, you must carry an epinephrine auto-injector at all times and wear MedicAlert identification.
+Once an allergist has said you are at risk of a life-threatening reaction, you must carry an epinephrine auto-injector at all times and wear medical ID jewelry.
 If you suspect you have this allergy and haven’t seen an allergist, do so.

-If at Risk of Anaphylaxis: if you’ve had a serious allergic reaction to a sting, you may well prove a suitable candidate for venom immunotherapy.
+Allergy Shots Can Save be a Lifesaver: if you’ve had an anaphylactic reaction to a sting, you may well prove a suitable candidate for venom immunotherapy.
 “Venom immunotherapy is 98 per cent effective,” says Vadas.

 These allergy shots can desensitize you to the allergen and reduce your risk, usually 20 to 60 per cent, down to 2 per cent, the same level as the general population.
 New (2011) practice parameters for allergists highly recommend these shots for those at heightened risk of sting anaphylaxis.